jethrop/scrapeToMarkdown/README.md

 The script uses Scrapy for web crawling and html2text for HTML to Markdown conversion.
 It can scrape a single URL or multiple URLs from a file.
 The scraped content is saved as separate Markdown files, maintaining the original site structure.
 Additionally, the script creates a table of contents for the scraped content and automatically updates .gitignore to prevent version control of scraped content.

-I wrote this script to convert online docs information to llm friendly local information.
-Most of the script and docs were written with AI.
+This script was initially created to convert online documentation to local, LLM-friendly information.
+The script and documentation have been improved with AI assistance and now incorporate secure coding practices.

 ## Features